Meeting Time: December 12, 2023 at 11:30am PST

 • Default_avatar

-Ryan Lester 10 months ago
+Ryan Lester about 1 year ago

 Oakland is nowhere close to it's vision zero targets; anything that helps us reduce traffic violence... especially if it's at low cost should be prioritized.
 And this measure seems to do it!!